 Evangelism committees should always be thinking about how the church can reach its community.

-Churches are not a fortress, but are the people of God on the mission of God.
+Churches are not a fortress to hide in.
+Churches are the people of God on the mission of God.

-Evangelism committees brainstorm ways the church can bless its community and ask the question “How can we be the best church for the neighborhood?”
+Evangelism committees brainstorm ways the church can bless its community.
+They ask the question “How can we be the best church for the neighborhood?”

 You might do that through organized prayer walks, prayer stations, and prayer booths.